2nd Sunday of Advent

 This Sunday in Worship

-In our Spanish-speaking CCH community, Pastor Roldan continues in the Advent series, Something Good is Yet to Come.
-This Sunday he will be preaching from I Thessalonians 3:7-13.
-His sermon title is Let’s Not Neglect Our Quality.
+In our Spanish-speaking CCH community, Pastor Roldan continues in his Advent worship series, The Clock is Ticking.
+This Sunday he is preaching from Hebrews 12:12-16 and his sermon is titled, Let’s Work on Polishing the Details.

 Dr. Charles (Chuck) W. Wilson II